igorsowa9/Grid2Fiware/README.md

 ![](Figures/fig1.png)\
 **Figure 1**: Overview of the cloud setup (based on figure in Fiware Time Seried Data tutorial)

-The IoT devices of the setup are twofold:
-1) Phasor measurement unit (PMU), which is the IoT device in form of a physical hardware that communicates measurements to the cloud through publishing MQTT messages and
-2) RTDSvm, which is a virtual machine (i.e. non-physical entity) that forwards measurements or control settings from and to the enviornment in RTDS simulator, respectively.
+The IoT devices of the setup are the following: (1) Phasor measurement unit (PMU), which is the IoT device in form of a physical hardware that communicates measurements to the cloud through publishing MQTT messages and (2) RTDSvm, which is a virtual machine (i.e. non-physical entity) that forwards measurements or control settings from and to the enviornment in RTDS simulator, respectively.
 The virtual machine emulates multiple devices, both those suppyling meter data to the cloud as well as those receiving setpoint from the controller (i.e. actuators).
 The measurements data are sent using IoT Agent, Mosquitto Broker, stored in Mongo/Crate DB, and through subsriptions of Quantum Leap also avialable in Grafana for visualisation.
 Similarly with the output of MG controller i.e. control setpoints for inverters and circuit breakers of loads.

 **MG controller**\
 MG Controller container is implemented in Python 3.
 It has an additional connection to the IoT agent (with respect to the setup in [2]) in order to send or receive the measurements in sub-second intervals (marked as dashed line in the Fig. 1).
 Due to the nature of the phenomena in islanded microgrid (high dynamics of electrical waveforms), a quick communication is necessary.